 International Air Transport (IATA) is engineering a “digital travel pass” that’s in its last stages of development.
-The pass is designed to verify information “seamlessly among airlines, governments, testing labs, and travelers”.
+The pass is designed to verify information “seamlessly among testing labs, airlines, governments, and travelers”.
 The Covid-19 pass “directs travelers to verified testing centers and labs at their departure points that match the rules and standards for wherever they’re going, with the hope of avoiding restrictions on arrival”.
 Sounds too good to be true!

-Governments will be able to use the IATA Travel Pass in combination with other services or as a standalone program for their borders.
+Governments will be able to use the IATA Travel Pass with other services or as a standalone program for their borders.
 “It will be free to use for travelers and governments, with airlines paying a small fee per passenger.”

 “Testing is the first key to enable international travel without quarantine measures.
 The second key is the global information infrastructure needed to securely manage, share, and verify test data matched with traveler identities in compliance with border control requirements.”
 Alexandre de Juniac, IATA CEO

 International SOS, an “organization for standardization,” is an “independent, non-governmental organization with 165 member countries”.
 It’s the world’s largest developer of “voluntary international standards”.
 ISOS partnered with the Swiss SGS Group and International Chamber of Commerce (ICC) to launch the ICC AOKpass mobile app.
 The app is “taunted as a secure way to present medical information”.
 ICC AOKpass provides a “privacy-preserving, digitally authenticated, secure, portable copy of medical records approved by a medical professional and is only accessible by the individual involved”.